EvilGenie: A Reward Hacking Benchmark: Related Work and Comparisons

 \subsection{METR}

 In their study of GPT-5 \cite{details-about-metr-s-evaluation-of-openai-gpt-5}, METR finds it reward hacks in 18 out of 789 samples on RE-Bench and HCAST, a 2.3\% rate.
 This is higher than the 0.7\% rate we observe on unambiguous tasks in \textsc{EvilGenie}.
-This is likely due to the increased complexity of METR's tasks and environment.
+This may be due to the increased complexity of METR's tasks and environment.

-Across all problems, we observe a 1\% FPR and 16.7\% FNR for GPT-5.
+Across all problems, we observe a 1\% FPR and 16.7\% FNR for GPT-5 as a judge.
 In contrast, METR finds a 4.6\% FPR and a 16.7\% FNR.
-Therefore, we have identical false negative rates, but they have a higher false positive rate.
-Note that all our false negatives, and most of our false positives, are ambiguous edge cases.
-It may be that METR sees a higher false positive rate because their setting is more complicated.
+Our false negative rates are identical, but METR have a higher false positive rate.
+Note that all false negatives, and most false positives in \textsc{EvilGenie} are ambiguous edge cases.
+It may be that METR sees a higher false positive rate because their setting is more complex.
 Alternatively, they might not be filtering out heuristic solutions in their prompt like we do.

-In \cite{metr2025rewardhacking}, METR reports o3 reward hacks on RE-Bench 30.4\% of the time, and on HCAST 0.7\% of the time.
-While we do not study o3, the significantly higher reward hacking rate on RE-Bench indicates that the different environment can elicit more reward hacking.